OkYesAnap/ITinArray/README.md

 6. push button ADD TABLES IN EMTY mySQL
 7. push button ADD 2 users IN EMPTY TABLE
 8. check all in console.
+9. in console write -> yarn install
-9. in console write -> yarn start
+10. in console write -> yarn start